rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 > Now we need to add a chart in the dev environment for deploying our application.

-1. Navigate to 01-TENANT_NAME > 02-stakater-nordmart-review > 01-dev.
+1. Navigate to `01-TENANT_NAME > 02-stakater-nordmart-review > 01-dev`.

-2. We need to add the Helm chart for the nordmart review here.
+2. We need to add the Helm chart for the Nordmart review here.
 Create a file named Chart.yaml here and paste in the following content.

 ```
 apiVersion: v2